ch4n3l/ch4n3l.github.io/_posts/2017/2018-11-27-fowsniff-writeup.md

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/fowsniff/pass.png)

 ```
-The reason I am not trying them one by one because that might take a while especially with pop3, and maybe another user has the same password, it doesn't hurt to bruteforce them all.
+It takes a while to try every single username & password due to the way you have to authenticate with POP3.
+So it is easier & faster to just bruteforce.
 ```

 Starting hydra: